caprenter/bingley-music-town/docs/challenge2024.md

 # Bandstand Line Up

-There will be music both days from 12 noon until 9pm, with a new act starting every hour on the hour.
-The last act will be on stage at 8pm.
+There will be music from 12 noon until 9pm on Saturday and from 12 noon until 8pm, with a new act starting every hour on the hour.
+The last act will be on stage at 8pm (Sat) and 7pm (Sun).

 We've got 18 acts over the two days.
 Be sure to check back to this page for the latest details.